 The publishers of the British tabloid Daily Mail and its online counterpart, the MailOnline, have settled two lawsuits filed by Melania Trump, wife of U.S. President Donald Trump, over assertions the newspaper made that the professional modeling agency Mrs. Trump worked for in the 1990s had also been an escort service.
 The settlement reportedly involved the publishers, Associated Newspapers, agreeing to pay the First Lady $2.9 million in damages and publish a retraction and apology.

-A 20 August 2016 feature on Mrs. Trump by the newspaper included “false and defamatory claims about her which questioned the nature of her work as a professional model and republished allegations that she provided services beyond simply modelling.”
+An Aug.
+20, 2016, feature on Mrs. Trump by the newspaper included “false and defamatory claims about her which questioned the nature of her work as a professional model and republished allegations that she provided services beyond simply modeling.”

 The retraction, to be published in the Daily Mail and MailOnline, reads as follows: